JohnSnowLabs/spark-nlp/docs/en/annotators.md

 To train ViveknSentimentApproach, it is needed to have input columns DOCUMENT and TOKEN, and a String column which is set with `setSentimentCol` stating either `positive` or `negative`

-## Annotators
+# Annotators

-### How to read this section
+## How to read this section

 All annotators in Spark NLP share a common interface, this is:

-- Annotation -> `Annotation(annotatorType, begin, end, result, metadata, embeddings, sentenceEmbeddings)`
+- Annotation -> `Annotation(annotatorType, begin, end, result, metadata,
+embeddings, sentenceEmbeddings)`
 - AnnotatorType -> some annotators share a type.
 This is not only figurative, but also tells about the structure of the `metadata` map in the Annotation.
-This is the one refered in the input and output of annotators
+This is the one refered in the input and output of annotators.
 - Inputs -> Represents how many and which annotator types are expected in `setInputCols`.
 These are column names of output of other annotators in the dataframe.
-- Output -> Represents the type of the output in the column `setOutputCol`
+- Output -> Represents the type of the output in the column `setOutputCol`.

 There are two types of annotators: